KatsuReal/Custom-Music-Player/README.md

 # Custom-Music-Player
 A custom music player for myself

-Note : Currently Remaking fully.
+Note : Currently finished with the project.

 Libraries used:
 Pygame